Copyright (c) 2014 The University of Manchester

 board_address = self._boot_ethernet_address

-key = (board_address, fpga_id, fpga_link_id)
+b_key = (board_address, fpga_id, fpga_link_id)

-if key not in self._fpga_links:
+if b_key not in self._fpga_links:

 raise KeyError(